RobertPHeller/TkSessionManager/README.md

  3. Optionally starts a panel
  4. Runs a session script which launches an initial set of programs.

 The    configuration    is   in   the   GLIB    database.
 The   Schema   is org.tk.sessionmanager.
+The configuration can be edited with gsettings (command line) or dconf-editor (GUI).
 The preferences keys are:

  - __main-title__